Join Us & Get Wine 101 Course 75% Off

 The largest Zona is Rioja Oriental, followed by Rioja Alta, and then Rioja Alavesa.
 Most wine books will tell you that Rioja Alta and Rioja Alavesa make the best wines, but that’s not always true.

-In fact, I’d wager to say that if you’re a fan of richer styles of Tempranillo, you’re going to love a few producers in Rioja Oriental (for example, check out Ontañon and Barón de Ley.)
-The problem with Rioja Oriental is that a sizable proportion of its production is bulk wine.
+If you’re a fan of richer styles of Tempranillo, you’ll love a few producers in Rioja Oriental (for example, check out Ontañon and Barón de Ley).
+The issue with Rioja Oriental’s reputation is that a sizable proportion of its production is bulk wine.

-Rioja Alta and Rioja Alavesa tend to have more minerality and elegance.
+Rioja Alta and Rioja Alavesa wines tend to be more mineral and elegant.
 Many of these wines are built to age 20 or more years.

 New Wine Map of Rioja including Rioja Oriental by Wine Folly